BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 Compatibility
 -------------

-This will obviously conflict with other mods with similar aims. theNocturni's "Enemy Enhancer" is one obvious conflict.

 This mod is compatible with UCP, and in fact requires that UCP's skinpool changes be in place.

+This will obviously conflict with other mods with similar aims. theNocturni's "Enemy Enhancer" is one obvious conflict, though the non-loot-pool parts of Enemy Enhancer would still be active (such as faster enemy animations, etc).

-This mod overwrites/disables much of the functionality in my own "Better Loot" mod, though it's designed to work fine with both enabled (so long as this mod appears later in your patch file).
+This mod overwrites/disables much of the functionality in my own "Better Loot" mod, but it's designed to work fine with both enabled (so long as this mod appears later in your patch file).
 The "Better Loot" improvements to Class Mods, Grenades, Relics, etc, should help out against the increased enemy difficulty here, in fact.